olacwiek/GermanIdeophones/README.md

 - **WordType**: The grammatical category of the ideophone (if determined).
 - **WordCount**: The number of words on the page where the ideophone appears.
 - **PageCount**: The total number of pages in the book.
+- **FrequencyRank**: The rank of the base form according to the frequency of occurrence across the dataset.

 ---